 Jack Eidt Archive

-- Posted on May 2, 2015 | 1 CommentWhat kind of President would Hillary Clinton be?
+- Posted on May 2, 2015 | 7 CommentsWhat kind of President would Hillary Clinton be?
 According to her record, she has consistently favored big business, multinational billionaires and the national security state, at the expense of the "everyday Americans" she claims to "champion."
 Not in the least progressive.

-- Posted on March 11, 2015 | 3 CommentsIn search for legendary “City of the Monkey God,” explorers ignore indigenous residents and archaeologists who have worked in the region for years, and shamefully claim to find the "untouched ruins" of a "vanished" culture found in the remote Moskitia region eastern Honduras.
+- Posted on March 11, 2015 | 4 CommentsIn search for legendary “City of the Monkey God,” explorers ignore indigenous residents and archaeologists who have worked in the region for years, and shamefully claim to find the "untouched ruins" of a "vanished" culture found in the remote Moskitia region eastern Honduras.

-- Posted on October 25, 2014 | No CommentsIn the sacred Tibetan Skeleton dance two Dharmapalas (Protectors of Truth) appear, played by Monks, deities whose role is to protect the cemetery grounds.
+- Posted on October 25, 2014 | 2 CommentsIn the sacred Tibetan Skeleton dance two Dharmapalas (Protectors of Truth) appear, played by Monks, deities whose role is to protect the cemetery grounds.
 Their presence also reminds the audience of the ephemeral nature of this world and of their own mortality.
 The cult of ?the Se?cond Buddha?, Padmasambhava, initiated the practice through the rich mythological literature.

-- Posted on May 25, 2014 | 2 CommentsThough the Rim Fire of 2013 was the third largest conflagration in California's history, it has improved the ecological health of the forest and the majority of the iconic landscapes of Yosemite National Park remain unscathed.
-However, a salvage logging plan now under review by the US Forest Service does put in danger the regenerating effects of the fire.
+- Posted on May 25, 2014 | 2 CommentsThough the Rim Fire of 2013 was the third largest conflagration in California's history, it improved the ecological health of the forest and the majority of the iconic landscapes of Yosemite National Park remained unscathed.
+A salvage logging plan approved by the US Forest Service put in danger the regenerating effects of the fire.

 - Posted on May 13, 2014 | 1 CommentJack Eidt writes on the dangers of proposing mixed use development far from urban amenities and alternative transportation.
 The real estate industry in Orange County, California and beyond, has consistently violated engineering and planning wisdom by building in floodplains, paving over precious open space land and losing opportunities to preserve wildlife habitat and recreation opportunities amid the suburban sprawl at the edge of the wilderness.

-- Posted on April 21, 2014 | 4 CommentsOn March 1st, almost 1,000 people, supported by over 100 community organizations, marched through the streets of LA Harbor to launch the coast-to-coast Great March for Climate Action.
+- Posted on April 21, 2014 | 5 CommentsOn March 1st, almost 1,000 people, supported by over 100 community organizations, marched through the streets of LA Harbor to launch the coast-to-coast Great March for Climate Action.
 To demonstrate the political will for a healthy planet, SoCal Climate Action Coalition 350 prioritized six urgent climate-change-focused requests of local, state and global level elected legislative decision makers.